 As well as collaborating on externally led research we support home grown studies and sponsor high quality research of clear value to the NHS.
 From new investigators with their first ideas to multi centre randomised controlled trials, we can work with you to design, set-up and deliver your research.

-International Clinical Trials Day is an annual event acknowledged around the world to commemorate what is thought to be ‘the first ever’ clinical trial conducted in 1747 by Naval Surgeon, ...
+International Clinical Trials Day is an annual event acknowledged around the world to commemorate what is thought to be ‘the first ever’ clinical trial which was conducted in 1747 by Naval...

 We are contractually obliged to report on the performance of every clinical trial taking place in the Trust by publishing on a quarterly basis: the time from when we have been selected as a research site to the first recruited patient; and the recruitment to time and target for commercial contract clinical trials.